Bruttagente/DeadByDaylightBOT/README.md

 Simple bot for Dead by Daylight, useful to farm bloodpoints with the Wraith

 # How to
-Just launch the bot.exe file as administrator, when in game position your mouse on the "Create a lobby" button and press F8 to start the bot.
+Just launch the bot.exe file as administrator, when in game select the Wraith as killer and position your mouse on the "Create a lobby" button, press F8 to start the bot.
 That's it!

+If you want to stop the bot press F8 again.
+To pause or close the script look in your taskbar for a green "H" button.

+This bot is created to maximize the bloodpoints with the Wraith, it was never tested with other killers.

 IMPORTANT: never move the mouse away from the bottom right position!
 This is important to recreate a lobby after exiting a game.
 Move yourself away from the chair instead :)

 # Credit